-The Principal is the only member of staff within the school who can exclude a pupil, either permanently or for a fixed-term.
+The Principal is the only member of staff within the school who can exclude a pupil, either permanently or for a suspension.
 In the absence of the Principal, the deputy head or acting Principal can make this decision.

 The governing body can review the Principal's decision and consider representations from parents of excluded pupils.
-They may direct the reinstatement of an excluded pupil, or decline to reinstate uphold an exclusion after a review, but they cannot exclude a pupil themselves.
-For more information on the governing body's role in exclusions, see section 5.
+They may direct the reinstatement of an excluded pupil, or decline to reinstate and uphold an exclusion after a review, but they cannot exclude a pupil themselves.
+For more information on the governing body's role in suspensions, see section 5.

-In making decisions on exclusions, the Principal and governing body must have regard to the statutory guidance issued by the Department for Education on exclusions.
+In making decisions on suspensions, the Principal and governing body must have regard to the statutory guidance issued by the Department for Education on suspensions.

-2. Reasons for exclusion
+2. Reasons for suspension

-Any exclusion, whether fixed term or permanent, will flow from a breach or breaches of the behaviour policy.
-In accordance with DfE guidance on exclusions, a permanent exclusion may only be imposed in response to a serious breach or persistent breaches of the behaviour policy and where allowing the pupil to remain in school would seriously harm the education and/or welfare of the pupil or others in the school community.
+Any suspension, whether fixed term or permanent exclusion, will flow from a breach or breaches of the behaviour policy.
+In accordance with DfE guidance on suspensions, a permanent exclusion may only be imposed in response to a serious breach or persistent breaches of the behaviour policy and where allowing the pupil to remain in school would seriously harm the education and/or welfare of the pupil or others in the school community.

-In line with the school's behaviour policy, the following actions are examples of unacceptable behaviour which may result in permanent or fixed-term exclusions:
+In line with the school's behaviour policy, the following actions are examples of unacceptable behaviour which may result in permanent exclusion or fixed-term suspensions:

-- verbal abuse to staff and others
+- 1. verbal abuse to staff and others

-- verbal abuse to pupils
+- 2. verbal abuse to pupils

-- physical abuse to/attack on staff
+- 3. physical abuse to/attack on staff

-- physical abuse to/attack on pupils
+- 4. physical abuse to/attack on pupils

-- bullying (to the extent not covered above)
+- 5. bullying (to the extent not covered above)

-- indecent behaviour (including social media)
+- 6. indecent behaviour (including social media)

-- damage to property
+- 7. damage to property

-- misuse of illegal drugs
+- 8. misuse of illegal drugs

-- misuse of other substances including but not limited to "legal highs" and alcohol
+- 9. misuse of other substances including but not limited to "legal highs" and alcohol

-- theft
+- 10. theft

-- serious actual or threatened violence against another pupil or a member of staff
+- 11. serious actual or threatened violence against another pupil or a member of staff

-- sexual abuse or assault
+- 12. sexual abuse or assault

-- supplying an illegal drug or other substances than can be harmful including but not limited to alcohol, laughing gas, solvents, prescription medication
+- 13. supplying an illegal drug or other substances than can be harmful including but not limited to alcohol, laughing gas, solvents, prescription medication

-- carrying/threatening someone with an offensive weapon or prohibited item
+- 14. carrying/threatening someone with an offensive weapon or prohibited item

-- arson

-- refusal to follow instruction

-- unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the pupil's behaviour

-- Disruption to the running of The Academy of education of other students
+- 15. Arson - 16.
+Breach or persistent breaches of the filtering and monitoring guidelines KCSIE 2023 - 17. refusal to follow instruction - 18. unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the pupil's behaviour - 19.
+Disruption to the running of The Academy of education of other students

-3. Types of exclusion
+3. Types of exclusion/suspension